-Since no selection procedure has been proposed as of yet, we aim in this section to.
-We propose to rank companies according to their bids, where each bid will be associated with three scores (Score1 for the retail market, Score2 for the actual bid for the lot, and Score3 is a environment-related score).
+Since no selection procedure has been proposed as of yet, we aim in this section to outline some basic criteria that would align with the goals of the Cypriot authorities.
+We propose to rank companies according to their bids, where each bid will be associated with three scores (Score1 for the retail price, Score2 for the actual bid for the lot, and Score3 is a environment-related score).
 The winner is the company whose weighted-average score is the highest.
 The weights on the three scores can be changed.
 Below, we propose the following weights: 0.5 on Score1, 0.45 Score2 and 0.05 on Score3.

 Score1 is related to the retail market.
 Score1 could be a function of the following variable, S :